eternalmatt/music-with-friends/README.md

-A collaborite 'game' that allows friends to create music together.
+A collaborative 'game' that allows friends to create music together, one line of music at a time.